 If you have paid Class 1 National Insurance contributions

 If you were working as an employee during the past two to three years and paid enough Class 1 National Insurance or received National Insurance credits, you may be able to apply for new style Jobseeker’s Allowance.
-You will also be able to make a claim for Universal Credit to help with the costs of housing, caring responsibilities or bringing up children if you have household savings of less than £16,000.
+You will also be able to make a claim for Universal Credit to help with the costs of housing, caring responsibilities or bringing up children if you or your partner or spouse have savings of less than £16,000.

 If you are not entitled to claim new-style Jobseekers Allowance (JSA) and have savings of less than £16,000 you will be able to make a claim for Universal Credit straightaway.

 Unless it has been agreed as part of your contract, you will not be entitled to Statutory Sick Pay, sick leave or paid holiday leave.

 Some employers have said they will offer sick pay if you have to self isolate because of coronavirus.
 Others have said they might offer some kind of compensation if you have been diagnosed with coronavirus.

 If you’re working in the gig economy, check with the company to find out what your rights are.

 You will be able to claim sickness benefits available for self-employed people if you’re eligible.

 Coronavirus help if you run your own business

 The government has said they will fund the costs of Statutory Sick Pay (SSP) for employers with workforces of 250 people or fewer for up to 14 days.

 You can also apply to HMRC for a grant to cover up to 80 percent of your employees’ salaries, up to £2,500 a month.